TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/rust/index.md

     };
     println!("{result}");
 }

 ```

 {% endraw %}

-[Linear Search](https://sampleprograms.io/projects/linear-search) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Linear Search in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Apr 09 2023 10:59:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution